 From our perspective, the definition of integrative medicine must have a holistic part, and that is the premise of the heart-centered, compassionate veterinary care we offer at Sunvet Animal Wellness Clinic.

 We use the treatments and medicine that are most appropriate for our patients, given their individual situation.
-Whether that treatment is a chiropractic adjustment, pharmaceutical or natural supplement, you can always trust that our recommendation was made with your love-muffin’s best interest at heart.
+Whether that treatment is a pharmaceutical or natural supplement, you can always trust that our recommendation was made with your love-muffin’s best interest at heart.

 Here’s what Dr. Laurel has to say about her path to holistic and integrative veterinary medicine